Esri/i3s-spec/README.md

 </table>
 <p><em>List of vendors and products that support creation of I3S layers.</em></p>

-The Table below shows the various scene layer types that are currently supported by the <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS platform</a>.
+The Table below shows the various scene layer types that are supported by the <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS platform</a>.

 This table reflects the current versions of the ArcGIS Clients.